 Tip: Include the people you want and exclude those you don’t!
 Having information in each of these targeting parameter fields will help Facebook more closely align your ads with the right people.

 There are a bunch of ways to create an ad on Facebook.
-But it doesn’t mean you should pick one without first considering the impact it may have on your returns.
+But this doesn’t mean you should pick one without first considering the impact it may have on your returns.
 Let’s take a look at the most common ad formats, and when you should use them.

 One of the most common Facebook ad formats, single images are the easiest to develop and some of the best at getting results.
 These are best used for simple tasks such as driving website traffic, promoting offers, or encouraging people to message your team.